pydata/patsy/doc/overview.rst

   .. _epigraph: https://en.wikipedia.org/wiki/Patsy_%28Monty_Python%29

-:mod:`patsy` is a Python package for describing statistical models and building design matrices.
-It is closely inspired by and compatible with the 'formula' mini-language used in `R
+:mod:`patsy` is a Python package for describing statistical models (especially linear models, or models that have a linear component) and building design matrices.
+It is closely inspired by and compatible with the `formula <http://cran.r-project.org/doc/manuals/R-intro.html#Formulae-for-statistical-models>`_ mini-language used in `R
 <http://www.r-project.org/>`_ and `S
 <https://secure.wikimedia.org/wikipedia/en/wiki/S_programming_language>`_.